MattheDev53/GoofyShellScripts/README.md

 ## tmuxClear.sh
 *Actually* kills all tmux sessions. `tmux kill-session -a` always leaves one tmux session open, when I want to kill *all* of them.

+## fixFlatpakCursors.sh
+This fixes a bug in flatpak where custom cursors aren't able to be seen in flatpak apps